 In particular, we must face up to what the pandemic has exposed about health inequalities in Scotland – and how it has exacerbated them.
 COVID-19 has caused disproportionate harm to older people, minority ethnic groups, the people living in greatest deprivation and those with obesity, diabetes and respiratory and cardiovascular disease.

 To step up to meet these challenges, we must look to the achievements and successes of those working in health and social care during this challenging period.

-The NHS Scotland Event 2021 will focus on what we have learned so far during the COVID-19 pandemic: the importance of kindness, of working together, of breaking down barriers and silos, of re-discovering our shared purpose.
-It will showcase the work being done to recover from the COVID-19 pandemic while maintaining the progress made in redesigning services to improve access to services, to integrate care and to provide the highest quality person-centred, safe and effective health and care services as we move into a post-COVID world.
+The NHS Scotland Event 2021 focused on what we have learned so far during the COVID-19 pandemic: the importance of kindness, of working together, of breaking down barriers and silos, of re-discovering our shared purpose.
+The Event showcased the work being done to recover from the COVID-19 pandemic while maintaining the progress made in redesigning services to improve access to services, to integrate care and to provide the highest quality person-centred, safe and effective health and care services as we move into a post-COVID world.

 Now is the time to grasp change: communicate, innovate, lead and collaborate.
 As we look to the future, the event programme will provide opportunities to reflect on what we can achieve when we work together to Re-mobilise, Recover and Re-design.

 Every year, the Event provides the opportunity for those working in and with the NHS in Scotland to come together to consider the challenges faced, to share best practice and the most innovative approaches to delivering the highest quality of care and to take away tools and techniques that will support them in their various roles.